Southern Japan

 This Japan journey is for those who crave more than just a 'box-ticking trip'.

-To hop on the bullet train.
+To board the bullet train.

 What makes this Japan different?

-• Active volcano and volcanic gorges
+• An active volcano and volcanic gorges

-• Hot springs and 'hells'
+• Hot springs and “hells”

-• Broader geography and more cities
+• A broader geography with more cities

 • A more intense pace and a richer itinerary